Have you ever wanted to learn the entire process of creating an online store?

-You’ll need to create an account with Oberlo to view the most up to date trending products on Oberlo Verified.
+You’ll need to create an account with Oberlo to view the most up to date trending products.
 Notably, you can also check out the what to sell section of our blog to view product list articles.
 We update each article every couple months to ensure they’re always accurate.

 You can sign up for Oberlo to browse trending products.
 Don’t worry, it’s free, we won’t even ask you for your credit card information.

 If you don’t know what niche you’re selling in, you can call the store ‘YourName-TestStore.myshopify.com’ so you don’t overthink a clever name.
 You can always change it later by buying a proper domain name with the name you want.
 However, you can’t change your .myshopify.com domain to another name.